Skip to main content

 • Implement retry logic with exponential backoff

-• Don’t let tracking failures break your application flow
+• Don’t let tracking failures break your main application flow

 Authorizations